umarmrv/Bookshop/README.md

-Логин и пароль для админ части
+ for  the admin part
-Логин: shohjahon
+login: shohjahon
-Пароль : 1234567
+password: 1234567